 THE CLAN SYSTEM

-The clan system in Scotland is closely bound up with Scottish heraldry and much is determined by the Lord Lyon of Scotland, the nation’s chief heraldic officer.
+The clan system in Scotland, is closely bound up with Scottish heraldry and personal arms, to include that of a Chief, are determined by the Lord Lyon of Scotland, the nation’s chief heraldic officer.

 The Standing Council of Scottish Chiefs acknowledges about 140 clans that have chiefs recognized by the Lord Lyon of Scotland.

 Recognition by the Lord Lyon of a chief confers noble status on the clan or family which gives it a legally recognized status and a corporate identity.
 A family or name group that has no recognized chief has no official position under the law of Scotland.

 Many of the cases that have come before the Lyon Court in the last 50 years have related to determination of the chiefships of clans.
 Presently, several Scottish clan organizations are pursuing identification and recognition of a chief by the Lord Lyon.

 (A clan with no Chief is classed as Armigerous as us the case of Carruthers, which is why the Clan Carruthers Society International are working so hard to have a Chief recognised by the Lyon Court, headed by the Lord Lyon, in Edinburgh.
 We are one of those several clans following due process. ed.)

 If your surname isn’t historically associated with a recognized Scottish clan do not despair.

 It is estimated that at least 5,000 of all Scottish surnames are actually district family names and not part of a clan.
 Often district families were not closely involved in the violent and tumultuous lifestyle of many clans.
 As the result, members of district families were often better educated, had a higher standard of living and an overall better quality of life by some standards.
 They carried on Scotland’s commerce and agriculture, contributed to the arts and sciences, and were responsible for many inventions and discoveries that have influenced modern society.